Spirit AeroSystems: Boeing re-acquisition and Airbus asset transfer

 After years of losses and quality control problems at Spirit, Boeing started talks to re-acquire Spirit AeroSystems in January 2024.
 At the time, both Boeing and Spirit faced intense scrutiny after an uncontrolled decompression on Alaska Airlines Flight 1282, that occurred when a door plug (a structure installed to replace an optional emergency exit door) on the Boeing 737 MAX 9 aircraft, which was not bolted in place due to a manufacturing error, blew out.

 After months of talks, Boeing agreed in late June 2024 to buy back Spirit AeroSystems in an all-stock transaction, worth $4.7 billion in equity value and $8.3 billion in enterprise value when including the assumption of Spirit's debt.
-The original announcement anticipated closing in mid-2025.
+The conclusion of this deal was announced in Dec 2025.

-Boeing is expected to take ownership of the Wichita (excluding A220 pylon production) and Tulsa plants it previously operated, along with the MRO facility in Dallas.
-Spirit previously stated its intention to divest Fiber Materials (Biddeford and Woonsocket sites) and the non-Airbus operations in Belfast, as well as potentially the remaining Prestwick and Subang operations not transferred to Airbus.
+Boeing took over operations in Wichita, Dallas, Tulsa, Prestwick and non-Airbus parts of the Belfast site.
+Spirit previously stated its intention to divest Fiber Materials (Biddeford and Woonsocket sites).

 In January 2025, Tex-Tech Industries announced it had completed the acquisition of Fiber Materials Inc. and its facilities in Biddeford and Woonsocket from Spirit.

 On April 28, 2025, Spirit announced a definitive agreement with Airbus to transfer ownership of certain assets and sites involved in Airbus aerostructure production directly to Airbus.
 This transfer is expected to close concurrently with the Boeing acquisition, with both transactions now anticipated to finalize in the third quarter of 2025, pending regulatory approvals and other closing conditions.